L-Steinmacher/next-blog/src/_posts/langchain-and-beyond.md

 The first two are self-explanatory and simply translate your comment into German or Spanish.
 The third, "Bruh," gives you a personality similar to a surfer guy who constantly talks about his buddy Chad.
-Finally, there's the Intelligizer, which is supposed to be kind of a joke, which will read the content of the blog post and expand upon your comment's content!
+Finally, there's the Intelligizer, which is supposed to be kind of a joke[^2], which will read the content of the blog post and expand upon your comment's content!

 ![Translator in action!](/images/translation_final.gif)